RyanMcGrath1/Ephemeral/README.md

 ## Usage

 Upon visiting the website, you will be prompted to enter your credit card expenses.
 The expenses will be organized into groups and visualized using a color-coordinated diagram.
 You can edit and add expenses as needed.

-## Contributing

-Contributions are welcome!
-If you have an idea for a new feature or find a bug, please open an issue or submit a pull request.